Kotlin/KEEP/proposals/multi-field-value-classes.md

 `getSegment` is not mangled as MFVCs, returned from functions, are always boxed.

 `f(x/*: DPoint*/)` can be compiled into `f(x.unbox-impl-x(), x.unbox-impl-y())` and `f(x.getX(), x.getY())`.
-If the `getX` or `getY` are not public necessity of unbox functions is obvious.
-But we actually always need them because if we call them instead of getters, we don't need to recompile existing calls when the name or visibility changes.
+If the `getX` or `getY` are not public, necessity of unbox functions is obvious.
+But we actually always need them because if we call them instead of getters, we do not need to recompile existing calls when the name or visibility changes.

 #### Optimization

-When accessing a MFVC leaf from within the class it is better to use get-field directly than the unbox function as it is done for regular properties with backing fields.
+When accessing a MFVC leaf from within the class, it is better to use get-field directly than the unbox function as it is done for regular properties with backing fields.
 If the property is private, MFVC leaves will be also private and used only by kotlin-reflect.

 #### Overriding example: